 Use Your Brain, Trust Your Gut

-Of course, not all work at home opportunities are scams.
+Of course, not all home based business opportunities are scams.
 If you are in desperate need of money, it’s easy to fall prey to these sneaky scams.
 They make their work at home opportunity seem so easy that it’s a no brainer.
 But when it comes down to it, if you don’t use your brain and trust your gut to understand what you’re getting into, you can get scammed pretty easily.

 Who Do Work at Home Scammers Target?